Self-catering Cottage In Glenelg Looking Over The Sleat To Skye

 Kyle

 Located in Kyle, this cottage is in the mountains and on the waterfront.
 Plockton Harbour and Torabhaig Distillery are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Glas Eilean and Glen Shiel.
 Magpie and Isle of Skye Market Square are also worth visiting.
-Make sure you don't miss outdoor adventures like hiking, mountain climbing and mountain biking.
+Make sure you don't miss outdoor adventures like horse riding, mountain climbing and hiking/biking trails.

 Glenelg, Highland, Scotland